-What is PEG-MGF Peptide?
+What is the PEG-MGF peptide?

-Attachment of polyethylene glycol moiety to another chemical compound is termed pegylation.
-Pegylation increases the plasma stability of a compound like MGF by decreasing its clearance in the kidneys as well as masks its immunogenicity.
-Pegylation is thus a common, safe, and advantageous modification.
-MGF has a shorter half-life in blood, contrary to muscles.
-Hence, pegylation of the peptide overcomes its rapid clearance from the body.
+Pegylated Mechano-growth factor (PEG-MGF) is a truncated and partially modified variant of insulin-like growth factor 1 (IGF-1).
+It appears to stimulate myoblast (muscle cell) proliferation and differentiation.
+It has further been researched for its potential to increase endurance, stimulating the function of the immune system, and decreasing cholesterol and total body fat control.
+PEG-MGF may also hasten wound healing via immune function regulation.
+Attachment of polyethylene glycol moiety to another chemical compound is termed “Pegylation”.
+Pegylation appears to increase the plasma stability of a compound like MGF by decreasing its clearance in the kidneys as well as potentially masking its immunogenicity.
+Pegylation may be considered a common, and typically advantageous modification.
+MGF appears to have a shorter half-life in blood, contrarily in muscles.
+Hence, the pegylation of the peptide may overcome its rapid clearance from the body.

 AKA: Pegylated MGF, Pegylated Mechano Growth Factor